 Editing a First Novel

-But instead, for this first edition, I leaned on some really smart family members for input.
-As I said in my first and second Acknowledgments at the end of the book, my sweet sister and my parents were essential to the process.
-I referred to my sister at the tip of the editing spear.
+My sweet sister and my parents were essential to my process.
+I referred to my sister as the tip of the editing spear in the book’s first acknowledgment.
 That’s a difficult job!
-They all caught some mistakes and also challenged some choices I made in telling the story that a part of me already knew were risky.
-Their input all along the way was valuable.
-My Dad’s vision doesn’t allow him to read much any more, so we’d have a reading aloud session of some especially difficult passage or scene.
+They all caught mistakes and challenged a few choices I made in telling the story that a part of me already knew were risky.
+Their input along the way was invaluable.
+My Dad’s vision doesn’t allow him to read much any more, so we’d have a read-aloud session of an especially difficult passage or scene.
 He would, without fail, jump in and challenge a word choice or a phrase.
 And then after a minute or two, he’d have an idea that was almost always better than my choice.
 Truly amazing doing that without seeing the words!

 Then there was number three, a mere nineteen years old and a freshman in college, who had too many fun and exciting things going on to give much attention to his old Dad’s novel.
 But when he did, he came at me like a guitar soloist in front of a packed stadium.
 He challenged the authenticity of character dialogue, caught mistakes everyone else had missed, suggested radical changes in punctuation, and even convinced me—very late in the game—to change where one chapter ended and another one began.
-He was right on most all his suggestions.
-Just incredible.
+He was right on just about every suggestion.
+Incredible.
 He would make a fantastic book editor one day but instead is majoring in Physics.
 Another one of those math science kids…

 Previous